GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/api_functions/gpa_getsamplecount.rst

     :header: "Name", "Description"
     :widths: 35, 65

-    "``sessionId``", "Unique identifier of a previously-created session."
+    "``session_id``", "Unique identifier of a previously-created session."
-    "``pSampleCount``", "The value which will hold the number of samples contained within the session upon successful execution."
+    "``sample_count``", "The value which will hold the number of samples contained within the session upon successful execution."

 Return value
 %%%%%%%%%%%%